reflectivity/reflectivity.github.io/workshops/index.md

 permalink: /workshops/
 ---

+# Upcoming events

+## The [ORSO AGM](./workshop_2021/) take place online 14-18th June 2021

+The Annual Genral Meeting of ORSO will take place online in 14th-18th June 2021.
+The purpose of the meeting is to discuss topics of interest to the ORSO community.
+The program will consist of scientific anf technical talks together with discussion forums for each of the working groups.

 # Seminars and Schools of Interest to the ORSO community

 ChemMatCARS has an Education and Outreach programme including a seminar series and training schools